 - Enjoy your retirement and bask in the glow of a job well done!

 Windows has a MSI installer, various flavors of Windows have “special limitations”, and the Windows installer also packs precompiled “foreign” binaries (Tcl/Tk, expat, etc).
-So Windows testing is tiresome but very necessary.

 Concurrent with uploading the installer, the WE installs Python from it twice: once into the default directory suggested by the installer, and later into a directory with embedded spaces in its name.
 For each installation, the WE runs the full regression suite from a DOS box, and both with and without -0.
 For maintenance release, the WE also tests whether upgrade installations succeed.